dizhang168/shadow-dom-selection/selection-api-spec-changes.md

 Insertion does not change the range endpoint nodes.
 It might change the offset value:

-- If the inserted node is within the range and a sibling of end node, end node’s offset might increase.
+- If the inserted node is within the range and a sibling of end node, end node's offset might increase.
-- If the inserted node is before and a sibling of start node, start node’s offset might increase.
+- If the inserted node is before and a sibling of start node, start node's offset might increase.

 In either case, there is no tree traversal and crossing of shadow boundaries.
 Nodes within a shadow tree will only have parents within the shadow tree.